 Setting up templates for your system for branding is essential.
 I have created a branding board template in Adobe Illustrator that I am happy to share it with you.
 Feel free to adjust it to your needs, since everyone will need a different type of format.
 This is the template I used for my branding board, which you can see below.

 Do you like the idea of using branding boards?
 How do you present your brands to your clients?
 Let me know in the comments below.
-I love to hear what others have found that works for them.
+I love to hear what you have found that works for you.